RV Camping Near Glendo State Park

 Two Moon Campground

 Amenities: Two Moon East is nestled on the eastern border of the park.
 If you’re looking for one of the more secluded RV campgrounds in Glendo State Park, this is it.
 The sites here sit perched far above the water amid shaded trees for a distant and private feeling.
 The view here is really something.
-Morning sun shining rays through the treeline offers a rejuvenating way to start each day.
+The morning sun shining rays through the treeline offers a rejuvenating way to start each day.
 There are some hookups, restrooms, and a dump station available.
 But this is a primitive campsite otherwise.

 Capacity: 67 sites